oasis-open/openc2-oif-orchestrator/docs/Transport.md

 The IP can be set in the O.I.F.
 Admin Page > Global Preferences > Orchestrator Host.
 The default value is `127.0.0.1`.

 The Port for each transport needs to have a default set in the data fixtures file [orchestrator.json](../orchestrator/core/orc_server/data/fixtures/orchestrator.json).
 (See example at bottom of this page.)
-The port is specified under orchestrator.protocol under the "fields" section once you have added your transport to the list of orchestator.protocols.
+The port is specified under orchestrator.protocol under the "fields" section once you have added your transport to the list of orchestrator.protocols.

 ## Listening to the Internal Buffer